smucclaw/eu-ai-act/act.md

 3. Without prejudice to paragraph 1, to the extent the user exercises control over the input data, that user shall ensure that input data is relevant in view of the intended purpose of the high-risk AI system.

 4. Users shall monitor the operation of the high-risk AI system on the basis of the instructions of use.
 When they have reasons to consider that the use in accordance with the instructions of use may result in the AI system presenting a risk within the meaning of Article 65(1) they shall inform the provider or distributor and suspend the use of the system.
 They shall also inform the provider or distributor when they have identified any serious incident and interrupt the use of the AI system.
 In case the user is not able to reach the provider, Article 62 shall apply mutatis mutandis.
+This obligation shall not cover sensitive operational data of users of AI systems which are law enforcement authorities.

 For users that are financial institutions subject to requirements regarding their internal governance, arrangements or processes under Union financial services legislation , the monitoring obligation set out in the first subparagraph shall be deemed to be fulfilled by complying with the rules on internal governance arrangements, processes and mechanisms pursuant to the relevant financial service legislation .

 5. Users of high-risk AI systems shall keep the logs, referred to in Article 12(1), automatically generated by that high-risk AI system, to the extent such logs are under their control .
 They shall keep them for a period of at least six months, unless provided otherwise in applicable Union or national law, in particular in Union law on the protection of personal data.

-Users that are financial institutions subject to requirements regarding their internal governance, arrangements or processes under Union financial services legislation shall maintain the logs as part of the documentation concerning internal governance arrangements, processes and mechanisms pursuant to the relevant financial service legislation .
+Users that are financial institutions subject to requirements regarding their internal governance, arrangements or processes under Union financial services legislation shall maintain the logs as part of the

+documentation concerning internal governance arrangements, processes and mechanisms pursuant to the relevant financial service legislation .

+5a.
+Users of high-risk AI systems that are public authorities, agencies or bodies, with the exception of law enforcement, border control, migration or asylum authorities, shall comply with the registration obligations referred to in Article 51.
+When they find that the system that they envisage to use has not been registered in the EU database referred to in Article 60 they shall not use that system and shall inform the provider or the distributor.

 6. Users of high-risk AI systems shall use the information provided under Article 13 to comply with their obligation to carry out a data protection impact assessment under Article